 Where To Stay When Visiting Huasteca Potosina

 I loved our stay at Selva Teenek and can’t recommend it enough.
 I was a little concerned the first night about bugs (I know I know, I’ve become too domesticated thanks to the Rona haha) and also about the heat of staying in the jungle.
 But I was very surprised.
 The cabanas were spotless, had AC and fans.
 And there were no bugs in my bed!

 I was also a big fan of the outdoor bathroom.

-And the food and service from the staff was incredible.
+And the food and service from the staff were incredible.

-Your stay with them included breakfast and dinner, and a day tour, plus a night time feeding tour of the sanctuary!
+Your stay includes breakfast and dinner, and a day tour, plus a nighttime feeding tour of the sanctuary!